-An amendment can be offered either in committee (a "committee amendment") or on the floor while the bill is on Second Reading (a "floor amendment").
-However, a floor amendment can be considered only if it has first been approved by a committee, as described below.
+An amendment can be proposed either in committee (a "committee amendment") or on the floor when the bill is on Second Reading (a "floor amendment").
+Either kind of amendment can be considered only if it has first been approved by the Rules Committee as described below.
 All proposed House amendments to a given bill, regardless of where they are offered, are numbered in a single sequence, and the number of each such amendment stays the same regardless of what happens to it or to other amendments.